help-me-mom/ng-mocks/docs/articles/migrations.md

 If you are facing an issue, despite the instructions, please, feel free to [contact us](need-help.md).

+## From 16 to 17

+There are no special cases.
+The update should be straight forward.

 ## From 15 to 16

 There are no special cases.